 Organizational Effectiveness – Making the Difference

-Final keynote slot is the stage for Fluor BV.
+Final keynote slot is the stage for Marco Eykelenboom MSc, MBA, Project Manager, Fluor BV.
 Were you ever involved in a successful project?
 In your view, what was the most important contributor to that success?
 High chance you do not remember the procedures and practices used to control all elements of the iron triangle of project management.
 Instead, you probably remember the effectiveness of the team.
 Most companies nurture and develop their best practices, but fail to acknowledge that a high performing team really makes the difference.
-Learn more from Marco on organizational effectiveness., Project Manager,
+Learn more from Marco on organizational effectiveness.

 You can register as participant online.
 The regular fee for PMI members is € 245,- excl.
 VAT.
 The regular fee for non-PMI members is € 345,- excl.
 VAT.